Fortifications of Alderney: Fort Tourgis

 Fort Tourgis, also completed in 1855, the second largest fort on the Island, mounting 33 guns in five batteries requiring 346 men.
 Sufficient accommodation was available in the fort.
 Built on a headland covering the bays of Clonque and Plattes Saline with many loopholed walls.
 Along the second beach, two batteries were built: Platte Saline and Doyle with three and four guns.
 Used by the Alderney militia until it was disbanded in 1882 and by the militia artillery until 1929.

 Fort Grosnez

 At the base of the breakwater.
-Authorised in 1850, and constructed from 1851 to 1853.
-Containing 28 guns in seven batteries.
+Authorised in 1850 and constructed from 1851 to 1853.
+It contains 28 guns in seven batteries.
 In the bay, Braye Battery was built for 9 guns.
 Manned by the Royal Garrison Artillery.

 Fort Albert

-Originally Fort Touraille and planned as a battery, it was renamed after the death of Prince Albert in 1861.
+Originally named Fort Touraille and planned as a battery, it was renamed after the death of Prince Albert in 1861.
 The fort was built on Braye bay eastern headland between 1856 and 1859; it had 43 guns with barracks for 424.
 Roselle Battery, also on the headland with seven guns, was completed in 1854.
-Around 1900 the fort was modified, reducing the number of guns and fitting two 6 inch BL guns, which changed the appearance of the fort.
-The fort was the island military headquarters housing a regular army garrison until 1929.
+Around 1900, the fort was modified, reducing the number of guns and fitting two 6-inch BL guns, which changed the fort's appearance.
+The fort was the island's military headquarters, housing a regular army garrison until 1929.